wez/wezterm/docs/config/lua/keyassignment/InputSelector.md

   is itself a table with a `label` field and an optional `id` field.
   The label will be shown in the list, while the id can be a different string that is meaningful to your action.
-The label can be used together with [wezterm.format](../wezterm/format.md) to produce styled test.
+The label can be used together with [wezterm.format](../wezterm/format.md) to produce styled text.
 * `action` - and event callback registered via `wezterm.action_callback`.
 The callback's function signature is `(window, pane, id, label)` where `window` and `pane` are the [Window](../window/index.md) and [Pane](../pane/index.md)